mfaani/mfaani/content/posts/devtools/optimizing-binaries-the-most-simple-binary/index.md

         - `.dylib` for dynamic library
         - `.framework` for frameworks
     - Tools
-        - Linker.
-Linker is the ultimate tool that combines several object files and libraries, resolves references, and produces an output file†.
+        - Linker: Linker is the ultimate tool that combines several object files and libraries, resolves references, and produces an output file.
+Examples:

-†: Output File such as:
             - Binary
             - dylib
-- bundle
+        - Xcode: Creates bundle directories.
+And stuffs things at the right place.
             - `.app` (Safari, Xcode, Chrome, Outlook).
 On your mac, you can find them within `/Applications`
             - `.framework` (Message.framework, WebKit.framework, System.framework, CoreImage.framework, Kernel.framework, etc.).
 On your mac you can find them within `/System/Library/Frameworks`

 At the heart of everything is the linker.
 It's paramount to understand how it works. `ld` is the tool that gets used to link files together.
 You can also do `man ld` to learn more.